zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :version: The version number specified in the reply (e.g., ``1.1``).
+   :param version: The version number specified in the reply (e.g., ``1.1``).

-   :code: The numerical response code returned by the server.
+   :param code: The numerical response code returned by the server.

-   :reason: The textual description returned by the server along with *code*.
+   :param reason: The textual description returned by the server along with *code*.

    .. zeek:see:: http_all_headers http_begin_entity http_content_type http_end_entity
       http_entity_data http_event http_header http_message_done http_request